Some npm packages contain invalid JavaScript code.

 See GitHub > cyco130/vite-plugin-cjs-interop.

-Errors for which we recommend trying vite-plugin-cjs-interop before trying ssr.noExternal:
+For the following errors, we recommend trying vite-plugin-cjs-interop before trying ssr.noExternal:

 React invalid component